-A localized URL still takes precedence over a locale in the user's session.
-Following a localized link such as one generated using the chlocale filter won't switch the session's django_language; only the change_locale view will.
+Finally, it's important to understand than just following a localized link such as one generated using the chlocale filter won't switch the session's locale: only calling the change_locale view will.

 To use this feature, sessions must be in use, and django.contrib.sessions.middleware.SessionMiddleware must come before localeurl.middleware.LocaleURLMiddleware in settings.MIDDLEWARE_CLASSES.